 Filing fees and other miscellaneous costs required to file a bankruptcy petition typically range from $300 to $400.
 If you’re filing on your own, you may not have to pay much more than that.

 Working with a bankruptcy lawyer can add to those figures significantly.
 Their fees can vary widely based on the type of bankruptcy you file for, the market rate where your attorney practices and the complexity of your financial situation.

 Coming up with any extra money might seem impossible if you’re already struggling to pay for basic expenses and creditors are breathing down your neck.
 Luckily, assistance may be available if you believe bankruptcy is the right choice for you.

-Let’s look at the fees you may be responsible for and a few ways you might be able to pay for them.
+Let’s look at the two common types of bankruptcy, the fees you may be responsible for and a few ways you might be able to pay for them.

 Bankruptcy filing fees and other costs

 Bankruptcy court fees depend largely on the kind of bankruptcy.

 For both Chapter 7 and Chapter 13 bankruptcy, you’ll be responsible for paying fees just to have the bankruptcy court hear your case.
 These can include …